lo0ken/money-tracker/docs/terms.md

 ## User Discussion Lists and Forums

-The Operators may, but are not obligated to, monitor or review any areas on the Website where users transmit or post communications or communicate solely with each other, including but not limited to user forums and email lists, and the content of any such communications.
+The Operators may, but are not obligated to, monitor or review any areas on the Website where users transmit or post communications or communicate solely with each other, including but not limited to userAuth forums and email lists, and the content of any such communications.
 The Operators, however, will have no liability related to the content of any such communications, whether or not arising under the laws of copyright, libel, privacy, obscenity, or otherwise.
 The Operators may edit or remove content on the the Website at their discretion at any time.